prisma/prisma/docs/telemetry.md

 # Telemetry

 The term **telemetry** refers to the collection of certain usage data to help _improve the quality of a piece of software_.
-The Prisma Framework uses telemetry in two contexts:
+Prisma 2 uses telemetry in two contexts:

 - collecting usage data
 - submitting error reports

-This page describes the overall telemetry approach for the Prisma Framework, what kind of data is collected and how to opt-out of data collection.
+This page describes the overall telemetry approach for Prisma 2, what kind of data is collected and how to opt-out of data collection.

 ## Why do we collect metrics?